 Example 1: State of Missouri.
 Multi-Family.
 New Construction.

-A local developer was seeking $5 million of funding for a project, but PACE Equity recognized we couldn’t fund at that level based on the SIR Compliance for the state (and the potential energy savings).
-To overcome this, our energy engineering team suggested a change to the HVAC system being installed which would allow for additional energy savings at minimal cost AND had a 4-year payback from the reduced operating costs.
+A local developer was seeking $5 million of funding for a project, but PACE Equity recognized funding wasn’t available at that level based on the SIR Compliance for the state (and the potential energy savings).
+To overcome this, our energy engineering team suggested a change to the HVAC system being installed which would allow for additional energy savings at minimal cost.
+In addition, this upgrade offered a 4-year payback from the reduced operating costs.

 Download a related case study: $4.1M funding for multi-family luxury apartments.